Department of Aerospace Studies – Air Force ROTC

 Find money for school, books and monthly expenses with an Air Force ROTC scholarship:

-You can start the application for the High School Scholarship Program (HSSP) the summer before your senior year of high school, but the deadline to apply is January 12th, 2023.
-This scholarship requires a fitness test and an interview, so come prepared.
+You can start the application for the High School Scholarship Program (HSSP) the summer before your senior year of high school, and the application window to apply opens July 1, 2023 to January 11, 2024.

 In-College Scholarships!!!
 AFROTC recently revived the emphasis on in-college scholarships and you may be eligible to compete for the In-college Scholarship Program (ICSP) during the spring of your first, or the fall of your second year as a GMC (see Eligibility Requirements).